 As this service was introduced in 2013, it was expected that patient numbers would grow over time; however this work would appear to be developing slowly.
 Work is ongoing with Northumbria Healthcare Trust and Newcastle Hospitals to develop systems to identify patients discharged from hospital that would benefit from this service.
-The key to success will be to communicate the need for the service in a timely manner, and for the pharmacist to be able to undertake the review in the domestic setting.
+The key to success will be to communicate the need for the service in a timely manner.

-Figure 10 - Question: What is the average monthly number of New Medicines Service
+Figure 10 - Question: What is the average monthly number of New Medicines Service reviews?